backdrop-contrib/classy_paragraphs/README.txt

-Classy paragraphs ships a widget which allows an editor to apply a class to paragraphs via a List (text) field.
+Classy paragraphs ships a new field type "Class list" which allows an editor to apply a selected class to paragraphs.

 ## How to use

-Create a List (text) field and use the "Classy paragraphs select" widget.
+Create a "Class list" field on your paragraph's bundle.
 Classes are added by implementing the `hook_classy_paragraph_list_options`.

 ## How this module works